hashicorp/terraform-provider-vsphere/website/docs/d/datacenter.html.markdown

 The following arguments are supported:

-* `name` - (String) The name of the datacenter.
+* `name` - (Optional) The name of the datacenter.
 This can be a name or path.
   Can be omitted if there is only one datacenter in your inventory.

 ~> **NOTE:** When used against ESXi, this data source _always_ fetches the server's "default" datacenter, which is a special datacenter unrelated to the